Private water supply: domestic borehole case studies

 The hills around Tony’s home are, he says, ‘full of water’, so he was given a prognosis of 80 per cent.
 The very first borehole reached a supply at 19 metres, but the drilling team recommended going further down into the bedrock for an even better supply.

 ‘On-site work can last 10 to 15 days.
-Drilling typically takes three or four days, and then pipework and cables need to be installed,’ says Brian Morgan of water well drillers WB+AD Morgan, ‘The submersible pump is placed in the borehole and tested and, finally, water is sent to the laboratory to check its purity.’
+Drilling typically takes three or four days, and then pipework and cables need to be installed,’ said Brian Morgan of water well drillers WB+AD Morgan, ‘the submersible pump is placed in the borehole and tested and, finally, water is sent to the laboratory to check its purity.’

 ‘It’s beautiful, clear mineral water,’ says Tony.
 ‘A good, reliable supply is absolutely essential and it really is an asset for the house – not least in case we wanted to sell.’

-The Wilds and their ‘better and totally reliable’ water supply.
+The Wilds and their ‘better and totally reliable’ domestic water supply

 The Wilds were faced with an inconsistent water supply, with their private spring drying up over the summer months.